HuangChiEn/easy_config/README.md

 That leverage me to package my solution for solving this issue.
 The easy_config will cover the following attributes :

-1. **simple & customized syntax of declaration (partially support)**
+1. **Hierachical section config (nested dictionary)**

 2. **Accept multiple config file in dynamic loading manner**

-3. **Declare customized class instance in the config file**
+3. **Support customized class (initialized by keyword arguments)**

 4. **Commend-line update all declared-value wherever it belong, even in hierachical section**

-5. **Support the absl style FLAGS functionality**
+5. **Support the absl style FLAGS functionality (declare once, use anywhere)**

-6. **Omegaconf like hierachical config**

 And, of course the following attribute will also be supported :

-* dot-access of any default argument (flatten argument)
+* dot-access of any arguments (even in nested dictionary)

-* dict-access of any section argument (non-flatten argument)

-* commend-line update any argument value (flatten & non-flatten argument)

-* add different settings while choosing to overload previous one.

 * inline comment '#', now you can write comment in everyline ~

 * support arguments interpolation!!

-* support config conversion, which bridge the easy_config into the other config file ~
+* support config conversion, which turn easy_config into the other kind of config package (omegaconf, argparse, ..., etc.)

 * support hierachical configurating system with dynamic override ~

 ---

 ### Newly update features 🚀
-1. Better syntax for override argument via commendline
-2. Better syntax for declare the config file
-3. Various support of config conversion, including omegaconf, dataclasses, dict, ..., etc.
-4. Support enviroment variable (os.Env) interpolation
-5. Dynamic sub-config loading..
-6. Also update document and some handy examples ~
+1. Enable all test case (automatically ci by git-action)
+2. Support dot-access of any arguments
+3. Consistent import syntax..
+4. New document is released ~

 ---

 ### Bug Fixed 🐛
-#### config string with extra space caused config error, and it's fixed in this version.
+#### Fix-up import syntax.. plz open an issue if you find a bug ~
 ---

 ### Dependencies 🏗️